Hack-0r1/Hack_Forum_with_powershell/README.md

 3. After runing Windows PowerShell pase the copyed scrip.
 4. Wait for 40 seconds to do the process.
 5. The saved chrome password will be save in txt file in downloads.

+  Educational Purposes only
+  Hacking knowledge is for educational purposes only.
+Unauthorized access to systems is illegal.
+Use this information ethically.
+The author is not liable for misuse.